First Crusade: Aftermath and legacy

 The majority of crusaders now considered their pilgrimage complete and returned home.
 Only 300 knights and 2,000 infantry remained to defend Palestine.
 It was the support of the knights from Lorraine that enabled Godfrey to take leadership of Jerusalem, over the claims of Raymond.
-When he died a year later these same Lorrainers thwarted papal legate Dagobert of Pisa and his plans to make Jerusalem a theocracy and instead made Baldwin the first Latin king of Jerusalem.
+When he died a year later these same Lorrainers thwarted the papal legate Dagobert of Pisa and his plans to make Jerusalem a theocracy and instead made Baldwin the first Latin king of Jerusalem.
 Bohemond returned to Europe to fight the Byzantines from Italy but he was defeated in 1108 at Dyrrhachium.
 After Raymond's death, his heirs captured Tripoli in 1109 with Genoese support.
 Relations between the newly created Crusader states of the County of Edessa and Principality of Antioch were variable.
 They fought together in the crusader defeat at the Battle of Harran in 1104, but the Antiocheans claimed suzerainty and blocked the return of Baldwin II of Jerusalem after his capture at the battle.
 The Franks became fully engaged in Near East politics with the result that Muslims and Christians often fought each other.
 Antioch's territorial expansion ended in 1119 with a major defeat to the Turks at the Battle of Ager Sanguinis, the Field of Blood.